phalcon/documentation/docs/api/phalcon_auth.md

 the dispatch should proceed, false when a forward was issued, and throws when access is denied without a redirect target.

+The guard is fetched only when an access is active, so the no-op path works without a default guard.

 #### `getActionType()` { #authabstractauthdispatcherlistener-getactiontype }

 ```php
 abstract protected function getActionType(): string;
 ```

-Returns the kind label used by AccessDenied (e.g. 'task', 'action').
+Returns the kind label used by AccessDenied (e.g. 'task', 'action', 'route').

 ## Auth\Access\AbstractAccess